Skip to content

 Database of Byzantine Book Epigrams

 The Database of Byzantine Book Epigrams is an ongoing project that seeks to compile all metrical poems in Byzantine manuscripts that self-reference the book in which they are found.
-The database currently has over 12,000 records that record the epigram, the type of poem it is, and the manuscript in which it was found.
-There… Read More
+The database currently has over 12,000 “occurrence” records that include the text of the epigrams and information on the manuscripts in which they are found.
+Occurrences are linked to “type” records that group identical or similar epigrams preserved in… Read More

 The Migration of Faith: Clerical Exile in Late Antiquity, 325-600